coreos/docs/os/community-platforms.md

 # Community supported platforms

-CoreOS Container Linux supports a growing community of open source contributors.
-This page lists the most fully developed integrations for Container Linux on cloud and other platforms.
+The CoreOS Container Linux community has provided support for Container Linux on a number of platforms beyond those [officially supported][official-support] by CoreOS.

+The platforms and providers listed below each provide support and documentation for running Container Linux:

 ## Cloud providers